-In 2006, when a group of friends went to Pretoria’s City Centre to feed the homeless people sleeping on the side-walks.
+In 2006 a group of friends went to Pretoria City Central to feed the homeless people sleeping on the sidewalks.
 We were delighted by their warm welcome, but also saddened by their plea for more food.
 Approximately a year passed before we returned to the streets and witnessed the exact same scenario.
 God stirred a passion in our hearts for the homeless people and we initiated a “Feed the homeless” project.
-A desire emerged within us to assist the homeless and invest in their lives, beyond just feeding them.
+The desire to assist the homeless and invest in their lives beyond just feeding them emerged.

 To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilising a Christ Centred approach with the assistance of volunteers.

 To serve the community through a non-denominational, non-discriminatory service to all races, ages & genders, regardless of their circumstances.

 To uplift the destitute community with the assistance of volunteers.

 Maintain our Non-profit status thus relying on sponsorships and people volunteering their skills and time.

 To work towards providing food, clothing, skills training and personal development to the communities by networking with Kingdom Culture partners.